 A retro furniture item from a recognised or famous designer can be viewed as an investment.
 They are highly sought after and much in demand.

 Here is just a short list of such designer labels:

 - Clement Meadmore

 - Van Treight

 - Royal Tudor

-At the Collectika retro store in Sydney we love to talk to and assist customers in choosing quality vintage furniture.
+At the Collectika retro furniture store in Burleigh heads, we love to talk to and assist customers in choosing quality vintage furniture.
 We will tell you what we know about retro furniture in general and about any specific item, where it came from and anything you want to know about the restoration process.
-You can talk to our store manager or Ask online about any of the items.
+You can talk to our store manager or ask online about any of the items.